 Potential of coppiced alder as an on-farm source of fertility for vegetable production

 The primary problem addressed in this project is how to develop new on-farm sources of organic material for New England vegetable farmers that are cost-effective, stimulate soil biological activity, supply plant-available nutrients, and build soil organic matter.
 In this study we examine the potential use of alder chips as a soil conditioner in intensive vegetable production systems.
-In the first year of a three-year rotation, we examined the growth and yield of two tomato varieties grown with ramial wood chips either incorporated into the soil or as mulch, in addition a treatment with incorporated chips made from leafy branches.
+In the first year of a three-year rotation, we examined the growth and yield of two tomato varieties grown with ramial wood chips either incorporated into the soil or as mulch, in addition a treatment with incorporated chips made from spring harvested, leafy branches.
+In the second year of the three-year rotation, we examined the growth and yield of Brussels sprouts on the same plots receiving a new application of the chip treatments.

 Chipping of leafy alder